Chixpy/CHXPas/Tests/CTC/Readme.md

 The pourpose of `Draw` in the main program is for implementation of `Show`/`Draw`/etc. methods of classes.
-I'm not sure wich is the best way to implement it in this ports. (pass SDLRenderer as parameter or as property of an common ancestor class).
+I'm not sure wich is the best way to implement them in this ports. (pass SDLRenderer as parameter or as property of an common ancestor class).

-Some Events are listed and commented out to have an easy reference, and window and any quit event is handled automatically.
+Some Events are listed and commented out to have an easy reference, and window events and any quit event is handled automatically.

 `Esc` key is mapped to exit the program and `F11` will show framerate in window title

 If window is resized, SDL Renderer automatically stretch image to its actual size.
-If soft renderer is used it will be scaled by integer values, because it shows vertical black stripes ¿?.
+If soft renderer is used it will be scaled by integer values, because it shows vertical black stripes on some gfx primitives ¿?.

 ## Done